Oliver-Tommy/Mental-Health-Awareness/README.md

 - As a user, I want to see an encouraging message about mental health when I first visit the site, so I feel welcomed and supported.
 - As a user, I want to easily find information about common mental health issues, so I can gain a comprehensive understanding.
 - As a user, I want to access tips for managing stress, so I can apply them in day to day life.
-- As a user, I want the website to have a calming color scheme and layout, so I feel at comfortable.
+- As a user, I want the website to have a calming colour scheme and layout, so I feel at comfortable.
 - As a user, I want to see calming images, to be better engaged in the page content.

 Should-Have: